captainalan/pelican-test/content/corona-virus-052.md

 This is true even for so-called ["artificial languages"](https://captainalan.github.io/language-and-linguistics/essays/constructed.html).

-The above technique requires on *text* too; you may have to learn a new writing system.
+The above technique requires some *text* too; you may have to learn a new writing system.

 Furthermore, there's non-verbal cultural stuff to learn.
 Between some